Say Hello To Adele's Sombre Shade

 On these occasions people have been known to feel a cold sensation as her invisible form brushes past them.

-Occasionally witnesses have been treated to a full-fledged spectral apparition, as Adele's sombre shade glides silently by, her unblinking eyes fixed on some distant goal.
+Occasionally witnesses have been treated to a full-fledged spectral apparition of the one and only Adele, as her sombre shade glides silently by, her unblinking eyes fixed on some distant goal.

 She tends to evoke affection rather than fear and is now more or less accepted as the inn's oldest resident.